Climate movement

 Environmental organizations take various actions such as Peoples Climate Marches.
 A major event was the global climate strike in September 2019 organized by Fridays For Future and Earth Strike.
-The target was to influence the climate action summit organized by the UN on 23 September.
-According to the organizers four million people participated in the strike on 20 September.
+The goal was to influence the climate action summit organized by the UN on 23 September.
+According to the organizers, four million people participated in the strike on 20 September.
 Youth activism and involvement has played an important part in the evolution of the movement after the growth of the Fridays For Future strikes started by Greta Thunberg in 2019.
-In 2019, Extinction Rebellion organized large protests demanding to "reduce carbon emissions to zero by 2025, and create a citizens' assembly to oversee progress", including blocking roads.
+In 2019, Extinction Rebellion organized large protests including blocking roads, demanding that the government "reduce carbon emissions to zero by 2025, and create a citizens' assembly to oversee progress.”

 History

+Until the 19th century, Western thought traditionally cast nature, including the climate, as fundamentally unchanging, untouchable by human influence.
+Thinkers such as George Perkins Marsh, who wrote the 1864 book Man and Nature, began to change this narrative.
+Most of the early work done to draw attention to human impact on nature was more directly related to ecology than climate, such as Aldo Leopold's 1949 book A Sand County Almanac, but the idea that humans do affect ecosystems was important to the creation of the climate movement.

-In 1962, Rachel Carson, a marine biologist, author, and environmental activist, wrote and published Silent Spring describing how pesticides contaminates the food chain, harm wildlife, and cause illnesses, serving as a powerful exposé on the environmental devastation, caused by indiscriminate pesticide use, and the government's failure to protect public health and wildlife.
-Carson states that more state regulation is required to protect public health and wildlife.
-The work's critiques of the lack of state provisioning in the American water, and air sector which advanced the global environmental movement.
+In 1962, Rachel Carson, a marine biologist, author, and environmental activist, wrote Silent Spring describing how pesticides contaminate the food chain, harm wildlife, and cause illnesses.
+The book served as a powerful exposé on the environmental devastation caused by indiscriminate pesticide use.
+Carson’s critique of the government's failure to protect public health and wildlife advanced the global environmental movement.

 Since the early 1970s, climate activists have called for more effective political action regarding climate change and other environmental issues.
 In 1970, Earth Day was the first large-scale environmental movement that called for the protection of all life on earth.
 The Friends of Earth organization was also founded in 1970.

 Activism related to climate change continued in the late 1980s, when major environmental organizations became involved in the discussions about climate, mainly in the UNFCCC framework.
-Whereas environmental organizations had previously primarily been engaged at the domestic level, they began to increasingly engage in international campaigning.
+Environmental organizations had previously primarily been engaged at the domestic level, but they began to increasingly engage in international campaigning.